htmlauthor/loopback-ssl/README.md

 At a minimum, please include:

- - Version of loopvack-ssl - either release number if you downloaded a zip, or the first few lines of `git log` if you are cloning the repository directly.
+ - Version of loopback-ssl - either release number if you downloaded a zip, or the first few lines of `git log` if you are cloning the repository directly.
  - Version of node.js - what does `node -v` say?

 ## Feature requests